Brèche de minuit

 On Saturday, December 21st, Brèches invites you to an evening of celebration and music in the unique atmosphere of the Chapelle de la Cité-des-Hospitalières.
 A moment of gentleness, beauty, and vibrancy to mark the winter solstice, come together, and unwind.

-The program features musical offerings by Hraïr Hratchian, Lou Val, Marie-Pierre Arthur, Pako, Stone Bonnet Choir.
+The program features musical offerings by Hraïr Hratchian, Marie-Pierre Arthur alongside Velours Velours, Pako, Samant, Stone Bonnet Choir.
 This original format gracefully, diversely, and poetically reimagines the art of celebrating together.
 In the style of Brèches, this evening combines different creative approaches that shift our bearing.

 209 Avenue des Pins West